craterdog-archives/js-bali-document-repository/README.md

 # js-bali-document-repository
-This project defines the interface to, and various implementations of, the Bali Document Repository™.
+This project defines the interface to, and various implementations of, the Bali Nebula™ Document Repository.